QSAR-UBC/ionizer/README.md

 pip install ionizer
 ```

-The core requirement is `PennyLane <https://pennylane.ai/>`_ 0.37.
-Python
+The core requirement is [PennyLane](https://pennylane.ai/) 0.37.

-versions 3.10-3.12 are supported and tested.
+Python versions 3.10-3.12 are supported and tested against.

 To install from source, clone this repository and use
-[Poetry](https://python-poetry.org/>) to install the dependencies listed in the
+[Poetry](https://python-poetry.org/) to install the dependencies listed in the
 `pyproject.toml` file.

 ## Examples